Tag Archives: projektowanie instalacji

 During various operations associated with tanning and shaving hides in preparing leather, all these substances get into the wastewater and into the sewers.
 In addition, this wastewater contains components of skins, namely collagen proteins, fats and fat-like substances, some minerals containing sodium, potassium, calcium, and other elements.
 The specific amount of wastewater per 1,000 dm2 production is 2-9,5 m3 (lower values are characteristic for curing of hard skins, and higher are for chrome-tanned leather).

 The conventional technologies for treatment of highly concentrated wastewater, particularly from tanneries, have several limitations.
-Therefore, it is appropriate to improve them using the electromagnetic nano-mills (AVS).
+Therefore, it is appropriate to improve them using the vortex layer devices (AVS).

 These devices were developed in the 1960s and became known as intensifiers of different processes, including tannery wastewater treatment.